contains the active ingredient methylprednisolone sodium succinate

 anticoagulants e.g., heparin, warfarin

 immunosuppressants e.g., methotrexate and cyclosporin (a medicine used in kidney transplant patients)

 You may need different amounts of Methylprednisolone Alphapharm or you may need to take different medicines.

-Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Methylprednisolone
+list of medicines to be careful with or avoid while being treated with Methylprednisolone Alphapharm.

 How to use Methylprednisolone Alphapharm